Mozilla-Ocho/Didthis/README.md

-In addition to the client and application server are a Discord bot, which integrated Didthis to our Discord and allowed users to post content there automatically, and an exports job system.
+In addition to the client and application server are a Discord bot, which integrated Didthis to our Discord and allowed users to post content there automatically, and an exports job system, and the iOS app.

 Didthis communicated with third party services for the following purposes:
 * Firebase, for authentication